 The fruit has a very delicate flavour, somewhat like strawberries, but with a bit of tartness to it.
 The seeds are very small.

-It grows on an evergreen shrub related to myrtle, that grows up to 15 feet (4 1/2 metres) tall.
+It grows on an evergreen shrub related to myrtle, which grows up to 4 1/2 metres (15 feet) tall.
 It can be grown from seed or cuttings.
 It has glossy, dark-green leaves, and small, white or pink, bell-shaped flowers in the spring.
 The fruit appears in the autumn.

 There is not much fruit before the third year.
-By its third year, each Ugni bush will bear 2 1/4 pounds (1 kg) of fruit.
-After that, each year, fruit production will increase by another 2 1/4 pounds (1 kg) per year.
+By its third year, each Ugni bush will bear about 1 kg (2 pounds) of fruit.
+After that, each year, fruit production will increase by another 1 kg (2 pounds) per year.